RaspberryPiFoundation/python-curriculum/en-GB/team-chooser/index.md

 ## Activity Checklist { .check}

-+ To be able to get a random player from your `players` list, first you'll need to import the `random` module.
++ To be able to get a random player from your `players` list, first you'll need to import the `choice` part of the `random` module.

 	![screenshot](images/team-import-random.png)

-+ To get a random player, you can use `random.choice`.
++ To get a random player, you can use `choice`.
 (You can also delete the code to print individual players.)

 	![screenshot](images/team-random-player.png)

-+ Test your `random.choice` code a few times and you should see a different player being chosen each time.
++ Test your `choice` code a few times and you should see a different player being chosen each time.

 + You can also create a new variable called `playerA`, and use it to store your random player.